Recipe Overview

 Notes

-• Yield may vary depending on the size of your muffin tins (or if you happen to throw in a few extra blueberries!).
+• Yield: The number of muffins may vary depending on the size of your muffin tins (or if you happen to throw in a few extra blueberries!).

-• Muffins can be kept at room temperature for a day but for longer storage, store in an airtight container in the fridge.
+• Storage: Muffins can be kept at room temperature for a day but for longer storage, store in an airtight container in the fridge.
+Muffins can be frozen for up to 3 months.

-• Variation: Make lemon cream cheese filling.
-Substitute 1 teaspoon lemon juice for the vanilla extract and stir in 1 teaspoon finely grated lemon zest.
+• Lemon cream cheese filling: Substitute 1 teaspoon lemon juice for the vanilla extract and stir in 1 teaspoon finely grated lemon zest.

 Serving: 1muffin, Calories: 172kcal, Carbohydrates: 32g, Protein: 7g, Fat: 2g, Saturated Fat: 1g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 1g, Trans Fat: 1g, Cholesterol: 32mg, Sodium: 332mg, Potassium: 148mg, Fiber: 2g, Sugar: 16g, Vitamin A: 90IU, Vitamin C: 1mg, Calcium: 139mg, Iron: 1mg